Salesforce App Limits Cheatsheet

 About This Quick Reference

-This quick reference provides common limits and allocations for Salesforce and does not cover all limits
+This quick reference provides common limits and allocations for Salesforce and doesnt cover all limits

 and allocations It might contain limits or allocations that dont apply to your Salesforce org Stated limits